jasper-zanjani/notes/docs/Cloud/Kusto.md

 | summarize count() by label
 ```

-## Examples
-### SecurityEvent
-The SecurityEvent table provided as part of the Log Analytics workspace trainig dataset contains event viewer logs typical of what a security analyst would analyze, with the following columns:
+The SecurityEvent table provided as part of the [Log Analytics][Log Analytics] workspace trainingg dataset contains event viewer logs typical of what a security analyst would analyze, with the following columns:

 - TimeGenerated
 - Account